-- mm.
-Confirm the concept of consolidation of regional incubator in the WRS. - nn.
-Note submitters' interest in further dialogue on incubators, and that a consolidation approach will form the basis of further dialogue between WRS representatives and relevant stakeholders. - oo.
-Confirm WRS concepts for promoting greater co-ordination and, where appropriate, alignment of activity around destination marketing, migrant attraction, educational opportunities and related matters. - pp. Incorporate information on the region's climate into marketing material generated. - qq.
-Confirm WRS proposals to provide a mandate for a 'keeper' committee on the basis of the current timetable. - rr.
-Confirm WRS proposals to provide a regional Economic Development Agency on the basis of the current timetable. - ss.
-Note the intention for engagement and partnerships across all strands of the WRS via development of an Implementation Project Plan. - tt.
-Include in the terms of reference or statement of intent for the regional EDA a requirement to actively consider a broad range of working arrangements for progressing sector related development activity, including scope for private sector lead and funded options acting independently but reporting back through appropriate WRS channels. - uu.
-Confirm funding be made available for the WRS at the levels proposed in the WRS consultation documents. - 4.
-Agrees to recommend to the Interim WRS Committee the following changes in relation to the proposed LTCCP Amendment: - i.
-Confirm the proposed Greater Wellington standing committee as the "keeper" of the WRS. - ii.
-Confirm the proposed standing committee membership structure, with details to be agreed by the participating Councils though the Multi-Party Agreement. - iii.
-Confirm Greater Wellington's role as host of the WRS standing committee. - iv.
-Confirm a regional economic development agency, in the form of a not-for-profit Council Controlled Organisation, and that further detailed work be carried out to determine its
+- ee.
+Confirm that the EDA be established as soon as possible (a transition from the current state to the new entity should occur during the first half of 2007) in order that it can determine its priorities, complete the analysis on its identified priorities and move quickly to implementation. - ff.
+Increase emphasis on the role of education in the WRS, especially its potential to increase export earnings and to close the skills gap.
+Ensure that its inclusion is consistent with the overall strategy by aligning student attraction work to centres of excellence. - gg.
+Incorporate direct reference to Education Wellington International in WRS and ensure ongoing funding support - hh.
+Tie student attraction programme into sister city relationships. - ii.
+Confirm the concept of consolidation of regional incubator in the WRS. - jj.
+Note submitters' interest in further dialogue on incubators, and that a consolidation approach will form the basis of further dialogue between WRS representatives and relevant stakeholders. - kk.
+Confirm WRS concepts for promoting greater co-ordination and, where appropriate, alignment of activity around destination marketing, migrant attraction, educational opportunities and related matters. - ll.
+Incorporate information on the region's climate into marketing material generated. - mm.
+Confirm WRS proposals to provide a mandate for a 'keeper' committee on the basis of the current timetable. - nn.
+Confirm WRS proposals to provide a regional Economic Development Agency on the basis of the current timetable. - oo.
+Note the intention for engagement and partnerships across all strands of the WRS via development of an Implementation Project Plan. - pp. Include in the terms of reference or statement of intent for the regional EDA a requirement to actively consider a broad range of working arrangements for progressing sector related development activity, including scope for private sector lead and funded options acting independently but reporting back through appropriate WRS channels. - qq.
+Confirm funding be made available for the WRS at the levels proposed in the WRS consultation documents.

+4. Agrees to make the following text changes to the WRS document.